Want the best deal on the Note 8? Go to Best Buy

 - Verizon: $32.75/month for 24 months, a total of $786.

 Of course, those prices apply just to the phone; you'll still have to pay for service.
-And keep in mind that 24 to 30 months from now, the Note 8 will almost certainly be available for less -- possibly a lot less.
+And keep in mind that 24-30 months from now, the Note 8 will almost certainly be available for less -- possibly a lot less.
 So while it might seem like you're saving money up front, you may actually end up paying more than you would if you...

 Time for a history lesson.
 When the Samsung Galaxy S7 made its debut in April, 2016, it started at around $700.
 Just six months later, you could buy one for under $500.
 That's according to CamelCamelCamel, which tracks Amazon pricing history.